capriccioso-studio/capriccioso-sdk/README.md

 # capriccioso-sdk
-This will be the template for any future Capriccioso Studio projects
+This will be the SDK used for any future Capriccioso Studio projects